 - Eating a heart-healthy diet

 - Reducing stress in your everyday life

-Remember to not dismiss your symptoms or self-diagnose.
-Call 9-1-1 immediately and let emergency medical technicians assess and immediately begin treatment if needed when they arrive.
+Remember not to dismiss your symptoms or self-diagnose them.
+Call 9-1-1 immediately.
+Let emergency medical technicians assess and immediately begin treatment if needed when they arrive.
 Saving heart muscle and alleviating a more serious health condition is more likely when someone is stabilized quickly.

 Find care at Catholic Health

-In addition, Catholic Health is home to St. Francis Heart Center, Long Island’s most awarded heart program.
-This means cardiac patients have access to the highest level of care for treatment of a heart attack.
+In addition, Catholic Health is home to St. Francis Heart Center, Long Island’s most-awarded heart program.
+Cardiac patients have access to the highest level of care to treat a heart attack.

-Our chest pain centers at the St. Francis Heart Center at St. Catherine of Siena Hospital (Smithtown, NY) and the St. Francis Heart Center at Good Samaritan University Hospital (West Islip, NY) provide prompt, highly skilled assessments and treatment of acute chest pain in a matter of minutes.
+Our chest pain centers at the St. Francis Heart Center at St. Francis Hospital (Roslyn, NY), St. Catherine of Siena Hospital (Smithtown, NY) and Good Samaritan University Hospital (West Islip, NY) provide prompt, highly skilled assessments and treatment of acute chest pain in a matter of minutes.